-Change takes time, patience and hard work.
-No one likes change, but in times like this it is absolutely necessary.
+Change takes time, patience, and hard work.
+No one likes change, but in times like this, it is necessary.
 When you look back after obtaining some time sober, you will like where you are compared to where you have been.

 Find activities that you enjoy and throw yourself in them.
-Even great pastimes may pale in comparison to the extreme highs of drug and alcohol abuse, however, those roller coaster emotional and mental swings are not sustainable for long periods of time.
+Even great pastimes may pale in comparison to the extreme highs of drug and alcohol abuse.
+However, the roller coaster of emotional and mental swings is not sustainable for long periods of time.

 Practice, not Perfection

-If at first you don’t succeed, try again.
+If, at first, you don’t succeed, try again.
 This age-old idiom is especially true when it comes to addiction.
 No matter how much time you have, perseverance is the name of the game.
 No one comes into life with an instruction manual.
-We learn as we go and pick ourselves off when we fall.
+We learn as we go and pick ourselves up when we fall.
 There is no mistake so great that warrants you to give up trying to do better.
 Nothing.

 Some days you will be a difficult human being to be around.
 You may even destroy some friendships.
-Though this seems alarming, as long as you do what you think is right and taking advice from others, then you are doing your best.
+Though this seems alarming, as long as you do what you think is right and take advice from others, you are doing your best.

-Telling yourself you can do it alone or you don’t need to bother your sponsor is simply not true.
+Telling yourself, you can do it alone, or you don’t need to bother your sponsor is not true.
 This is your disease saying that you don’t need the strong bonds and trust in another person when, in fact, you do.

-Take the leap of faith and immerse yourself in the sober community and 12-step program around you.
-You will recover and your future will be beyond imagining if you remain open-minded and willing.
+Leap of faith and immerse yourself in the sober community and 12-step program around you.
+You will recover, and your future will be beyond imagining if you remain open-minded and willing.